 Several online tools have been developed over the years to try to make award searches easier.
-In this roundup, I’ll cover three popular options: Expert Flyer, Juicy Miles, and SeatSpy.
-Disclosure: Frequent Miler will earn a commission if you sign up for one of these tools through our links.
-I had intended to also include a free tool called award.flights (a Chrome plug-in), but I couldn’t get it to work on any of the searches I ran (despite having had success in the past), so I’ll leave that one for another day.
+In this roundup, I’ll cover four popular options: Expert Flyer, AwardLogic, point.me, and SeatSpy.
+Disclosure: Frequent Miler will earn a commission if you sign up for Expert Flyer, point.me, or SeatSpy through our links.
+I had originally intended to also include a free tool called award.flights (a Chrome plug-in), but I couldn’t get it to work on any of the searches I ran (despite having had success in the past), so that tool was not included.

 * Expert Flyer also offers a $4.99 per month option, but that option doesn’t include multi-day searches or award alerts.

 The above tools approach award searches in different ways.
 Expert Flyer and SeatSpy require you to know which airline you want to fly.
 And both simply show whether awards are available, not which miles are best for booking those awards.
 Meanwhile, AwardLogic and point.me are more like standard paid flight search tools (like Kayak, for example) where you enter your origin, destination, and date of travel and you get back a list of available flights and award prices.
 That’s great, but neither tool currently lets you search across a range of dates and neither allows setting alerts.

 Each of the tools in this round-up have pros and cons…

 - Supports a huge list of airlines (91 at the time of this writing)

 - Identifies multi-leg awards, not just non-stop

 - Provides many other flight features besides award searches

 - Requires you to know which airline you want to fly